Join us for an adventure in flavor!

 This sauce freezes very well, so you can have several bottles in your freezer (or pantry if you’re into canning).
 Experiment a bit, get that taste just the way you like it.
 Get more kick by increasing the pepper flakes.
 Use carrots instead of sugar.
 Try some different Italian herbs like thyme or sage.

 Though it seems very basic, this Italian classic has many variations and ways to make it.
 Some cook it for a longer time, simmering it slowly so it develops some rich and dense flavor.
 Some cook it quicker to get more of a fresh, tomatoey flavor.
-Some like it rich and chunky while others prefer a smoother version.
-Whichever way you end up cooking is fine, develop your own taste.

 The food Nazis who says it’s only my way or no way… relax…